How Wal-Mart Is Ramping Up Online

 The online revolution in retail

-While we admire Wal-Mart's foray into expanding its ecommerce business, it still has a long way to go.
+While we admire Wal-Mart's foray into expanding its e-commerce business, it still has a long way to go.
 In order for companies to be included in the EQM Online Retail Index, which is tracked by the Amplify Online Retail ETF (NASDAQ:IBUY), companies have to have at least 70% of their revenues derived from online and/or virtual commerce.
 As mentioned, Wal-Mart's percentage of online revenue stands at only 3% of total sales.
 Clearly, Wal-Mart has a long way to catch up to the likes of Amazon.
 But we are keeping an eye on these developments.
 At least Wal-Mart recognizes that online retail is here to stay and is positioning itself for this future growth.

 Disclaimer: EQM Indexes is the creator of the EQM Online Retail Index, which has been licensed to Amplify Investments as an ETF.
 It is not possible to invest directly in an index.
 Exposure to an asset class represented by an index is available through investable instruments based on that index.
 EQM Indexes does not sponsor, endorse, sell, promote or manage any investment fund or other investment vehicle that is offered by third parties and that seeks to provide an investment return based on the performance of any index.
 EQM Indexes makes no assurance that investment products based on the Index will accurately track index performance or provide positive investment returns.
 EQM Indexes is not an investment advisor, and makes no representation regarding the advisability of investing in any such investment fund or other investment vehicle.
 A decision to invest in any such investment fund or other investment vehicle should not be made in reliance on any of the statements set forth on this website.
 Prospective investors are advised to make an investment in any such fund or other vehicle only after carefully considering the risks associated with investing in such funds, as detailed in an offering memorandum or similar document that is prepared by or on behalf of the issuer of the investment fund or other vehicle.
 Inclusion of a security within an index is not a recommendation by EQM Indexes to buy, sell, or hold such security, nor is it considered to be investment advice.